For Seniors: Laptop Buying Decisions — Which Optical Drive?

 DVD standards: In the earliest days of DVDs, there were two different standards, + and –.
 Some drives could play DVDs formatted + but not those formatted –, for example.
 Today, you should look for a DVD drive that is specified as +/– so that it can deal with any DVD you throw at it.

 Blu-ray discs: If you want to be able to play the latest optical discs, get a laptop with a Blu-ray player.
-Blu-ray is a great medium for storing and playing back feature length movies because it can store 50GB, which is the size of most movies.
+Blu-ray is a great medium for storing and playing back feature-length movies because it can store 50GB, which is the size of most movies.

 One of the first things you should do when you buy a laptop, if it doesn’t come with recovery discs, is to burn recovery discs you can use if you have to restore the laptop to its factory settings.
-You might need to do this, for example, if a virus corrupts your settings.
+You might need to do this, for example, if a virus corrupts your system data.

-Your laptop should offer this as an option when you first start it, but if it doesn’t, check your laptop help system or the manufacturer’s website to find out how to burn recovery discs, which will allow you to return your system to factory settings if you have a major crash.
+Your laptop should offer this as an option when you first start it, but if it doesn’t, check your laptop help system or the manufacturer’s website to find out how to burn recovery discs, which allow you to return your system to factory settings if you have a major crash.